Correct at 30/06/2023

 If you’re switching your mortgage to a new lender, a credit check will be carried out as part of the application process.
 If you’re switching deals with the same lender without increasing your borrowing, they might not insist on carrying out a credit search as you already have a relationship with them.
 Our online Mortgage Finder allows you to see which deals you might be eligible without the need for a credit check.
 This will only be carried out when you submit your full mortgage application.

 There are various costs that you may have to pay when you remortgage, although many deals come with offers such as free legal work or cashback, which can help keep costs to a minimum.
-If you’re switching your deal with the same lender, you might not need to pay a valuation fee or for legal work, although you might still be charged an arrangement fee.
+If you’re switching your deal with the same lender, you might not need to pay a fee for the property valuation or the legal work, but you might still be charged an arrangement fee.
 Our experts can help you find the deal that works best for you.
-You can find out more in our guide ‘How much does it cost to remortgage?’
+You can find out more in our guide ‘How much does it cost to remortgage?’.

 Choosing the right mortgage for you can be really tricky.